-After the data is collected, it is stored in a flash memory on the DSP board which can be later transferred to the laptop via Ethernet connection.
+After the data is collected, it is stored in a flash memory on the DSP board which can be later transferred to the laptop through Ethernet connection.
 When the data is stored in the laptop, the algorithm is applied and the image is generated subsequently.
-The algorithm for the image reconstruction has been written in MATLAB as well as python.

-Before discussing the image reconstruction procedure, we first perform single channel performance analysis for the radar system.
-Fig.~\ref{fig:spectrogram}-(a) illustrates the spectrogram of the beat signal for tx1-rx1 pair and for a $20\;\rm dbsm$ corner reflector is located at the bore-sight.
+The algorithm for the image reconstruction has been written in MATLAB as well as Python.
+Prior to discussing the image reconstruction procedure, we first perform single channel performance analysis for the radar system.
+Fig.~\ref{fig:spectrogram}-(a) illustrates the spectrogram of the beat signal for TX1-RX1 pair and for a $20\;\rm dbsm$ corner reflector which is located at the bore-sight of the system.
 Fig.~\ref{fig:spectrogram}-(a) shows the effect of the non-linearity for the transmitted chirp signal.
 In fact, the spectrogram should have been a straight line along the time axis.
 In Fig.~\ref{fig:spectrogram}-(b), we have presented the spectrogram for the same signal after compensating for the chirp non-linearity \cite{Meta_1, Meta_2}.
 As can be seen from Fig.~\ref{fig:spectrogram}-(b), the energy of the signal is distributed along a straight line horizontally over the entire chirp time.
 Chirp non-linearity causes image de-focusing and blurring \cite{Meta_1, Meta_2}.